makersacademy/chitter-challenge/README.md

 #Chitter App#

-Chitter is an app that will allow you, once logged in, to post messages ('peeps' to a communal wall.
+Chitter is an app that will allow you, once logged in, to post messages ('peeps') to a communal wall.
-Anyone who accesses this app will be able to read your peeps whether they ar logged in or not.
+Anyone who accesses this app will be able to read your peeps whether they are logged in or not.

 ```
 $ git clone https://github.com/elizabethvenner/chitter-challenge.git